caseconsulting/app-website/docs/case-news/post-9.md

 From nearly getting trapped in an escape room, to eating our way through Georgetown, we had a blast with Case Consulting this summer.

-Throughout the first three weeks, we started building our custom office (#vuepress).
-When visiting our themed office, you may have found a wide range of sights: from unicorns to pineapples to our attempt at a garden.
+Throughout the first three weeks, we started building our custom theme office (#vuepress).
+When visiting our office, you may have found a wide range of sights: from unicorns to pineapples to our attempt at a garden.
 Maybe even a ball pit, but you would have had to be here to find out.

 Each week we enjoyed seeing different members of the Case Consulting team during our scrum and stand-ups, with our President, Paul Farmer, acting as our customer.